m-hasan-n/hlp/README.md

 ## Loading dataset and segmenting the demonstrations
 Before running experiments, training or testing, you have first to load the dataset and segment the human demonstrations.
-Run:
+Run the following script:

 ```
 load_segment_demonstrations
 ```
 This script loads data from successful trials for all participants.
 It also segments the demonstrations according to the qualitative spatio-temporal representation given in the paper.
 Segmented demonstrations and extracted data are saved for further processing (e.g. classifiers training).
+Data is saved in '/Segmented-Dataset' directory as '/sub_xx/T_yyy.mat' for each 'xx' subject and 'yyy' trial (demonstration).

 ## Running experimets, training and testing